Wyo VB Lecture Notes - Objects, Methods, & Properties

 - A partial list of object prefixes can be found at support.microsoft.com/default.aspx?scid=KB;en-us;q110264 even though it doesn't contain some objects such as buttons that were added to recent versions of VB.
 Another list is found at http://www.rwc.uc.edu/thomas/Intro_OOP_Text/Misc/VB_prefixes.html

-Objective #4: Use Click methods to make a program interact with the user when he/she clicks the mouse.
+Objective #4: Use Click events to make a program interact with the user when he/she clicks the mouse.

 - Visual Basic makes it easy to create event-driven programs.
 An event-driven program is one which responds to users' actions such as mouse clicks and mouse

 movement.
-Before the 1990's, programming languages such as older versions of Pascal, C, FORTRAN, and COBOL were considered to be procedural.
+Before the 1990's, programming languages were considered to be procedural.
 The programmer simply wrote lines of code that executed

 with a sequential flow of control.
-The compiler or interpreter determined the order of execution of different tasks based on the programmer's original design.
-Such programs were not as interactive
+Those programs were not as interactive

 as modern Visual Basic event-driven ones.
 However, sometimes user interactivity is a hindrance to effective program execution.